tramynn/blockchain-developer-bootcamp-final-project/README.md

 ## Features
 1. User can login into DevDoggies via MetaMask
-2. User can view dogalogue of DevDoggies
+2. User can view 3 DevDoggie Types on the Adoption Center
-4. User can adopt a DevDoggie
+3. User can adopt a DevDoggie
-6. User can view their DevDoggies in their dashboard

 ## Workflow
 1. The user is directed to the landing page